 The U.S. Department of Defense (DoD) has conducted a flight test of a conventionally configured ground-launched cruise missile on Aug.
 18.

-The test missile exited its ground mobile launcher positioned at the San Nicolas Island, California at 2:30 p.m.
+The test missile exited its ground mobile launcher positioned at San Nicolas Island, California at 2:30 p.m.
 Pacific Daylight Time.
 According to the DoD, the missile accurately impacted its target after more than 500 kilometers of flight.

 “Data collected and lessons learned from this test will inform DOD’s development of future intermediate-range capabilities”, said a DoD statement.